guynamedneil/terraform-aws-ecs-datadog/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue)](https://github.com/DataDog/terraform-aws-lambda-datadog/blob/main/LICENSE)

+> **Technical Preview**: This module is in technical preview.
+While it is functional, we recommend validating it in your environment before widespread use.
+> If you encounter any issues, please open a GitHub issue to let us know.

 Use this [Terraform module](https://registry.terraform.io/modules/DataDog/ecs-datadog/aws/latest) to install Datadog monitoring for AWS Elastic Container Service tasks.

 This Terraform module wraps the [aws_ecs_task_definition](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecs_task_definition) resource and automatically configures your task definition for Datadog monitoring.